More about This Topic

 Luckily, there’s a solution to this problem.
 The parties’ lawyers can reference a “listing letter” in the order to sell the marital home.
 This “listing letter” will describe when and how the price of the marital home shall be reduced.
 Example: “Every two months the house is not sold, the parties shall reduce the price by $ 5,000.”
 If the listing letter is merely referenced and not publicly available in the order, the buyer has no idea how long he or she can wait out the seller.

-When the marital home is finally sold and the divorce is not yet finalized, one of the lawyers (or perhaps the attorney in charge of the sale of the real estate) shall hold the proceeds in escrow until the final division of marital assets is made.
+When the marital home is finally sold and the divorce is not yet finalized, one of the lawyers (or perhaps the attorney in charge of the sale of the real estate) shall hold the proceeds in escrow until the final division of marital assets is made or by temporary agreement of the parties.

 When the marital home is finally sold, in my experience, both parties have shaken the cobwebs off and are ready to move on to the next chapter of their lives.
 Both parties move into smaller separate place.
 If there are kids, the kids get used to the new normal.
 People stop holding onto the past and start dating.
 The final settlement is usually entered very shortly afterwards.

 If you have questions about selling your marital house during a divorce call my Chicago Law office today for a free consultation.

 BeRealty is an amazing real estate brokerage whether you’re getting divorced in Chicago or not.
 They’re just 5 miles from my office.
 Directions below: